 A functional vision assessment is appropriate for someone experiencing vision loss, but who is not legally blind.
 Similar to the low vision exam, the assessment focuses on how to enhance your remaining functional vision and improve your day to day living.
 A Certified Low Vision Therapist is available at AVRE to perform assessments two Fridays per month, by appointment.

 Vision Rehabilitation Services

-Generally referred to as VRT, this skill training includes a range of independent living and working skills.
-They include training in communications, daily household tasks, personal finance, technology, and other related areas.
-VRT is available for individuals age 3 and older, based on individual needs and goals.
+Generally referred to as VRT, these services include a range of independent living and working skills.
+They include how to perform daily household tasks, how to manage personal finances and communication, and how to use technology to access information.
+VRT is available for school-age children through seniors and is based on personal needs and goals.

 Orientation and Mobility

 More commonly referred to as white cane travel, Orientation and Mobility (O&M) training is available to people who are legally blind.
 Specially trained professionals teach people how to orient to their environment at home, work, or school and then safely navigate within and between.
 Using clues from the environment, it involves teaching proper techniques for safe travel with a long, white cane.

 Case management focuses on comprehensive, individualized assessment and is integral to providing the best low vision services possible.
 Each consumer is guided through this needs assessment and goal-setting process before receiving any VRT or O&M services.

 AVRE’s ACCESS-Tech Center is a resource available to consumers to come and try out the latest assistive technology (software and hardware), to practice adaptive computer skills, prepare a resume or do a job search.
 Consumers focused on higher education or employment may be eligible for assistive technology instruction funded through the NYS Commission for the Blind.

 Low Vision Aids and Adaptive Devices